k-rns/workshop_data_reuse/_episodes/04_dataset_directly_api.md

 print(url)
 ```

-## Import into Python Pandas
+## Pull into Python Pandas

-Import the dataset into a pandas dataframe.
+Pull the dataset into a pandas dataframe.
 Import the csvp response with the `.to_pandas` method.

 ```python
 # Convert URL to pandas dataframe